 I am super excited to be announcing the start of Archimedes’s closed alpha.
-Archimedes is an investment literacy application focused on helping everyone become better investors through play.
+Archimedes is an investment learning hub focused on helping everyone become better investors through play.
 Start learning today by playing Paper Chase by Archimedes — a fun text-based role-playing game of life — with and against your friends.

 Why am I excited?